lwojcik/github-action-deploy-static-site/README.md

 This GitHub Action deploys your static site to Netlify or Vercel by triggering a build hook from the convenience of your GitHub repository.
 You can also set it up to run by cron.

-The initial plan for this Action was to save build minutes by disabling automatic builds on each push and triggering deployments only when build hooks are called.
-However, both platforms make it very complicated to have both of the following at once: (1) have automatic deployments disabled on each repo push, and (2) be able to trigger deployments via build hooks.
-I didn't want to use GitHub to build projects manually - built-in CI/CD tools in Netlify and Vercel are good enough.
-But I discovered that limitation way too late in the project and I didn't want to scrap so much code, so here it is. :) Leaving it intact in hope it becomes possible to make this Action work the way I wanted.

 The Action will skip deployment when no changes are detected since the last run.
 To store the commit id of the current deployment GitHub cache mechanism is used.

 ## Usage with Netlify